-- 1. Cover letter - expressing your interest in the role - 2.
-Competency statement - addressing the competencies for the role outline in the competencies profile of the role description - 3.
-Resume a brief written summary of your education, work experience and accomplishments. - 4.
+- 1. Cover letter expressing your interest in the role - 2.
+Resume a brief written summary of your education, work experience and accomplishments. - 3.
+Supporting statement - addressing the competencies for the role outline in Section C (competencies profile) of the role description. - 4.
 Proof of qualifications evidence required if there are essential qualifications to fulfil the duties of the role (academic transcript/s) - 5.
-Proof of Australian citizenship or permanent residency evidence required if you were not born in Australia (birth certificate, passport or citizenship papers) - 6.
-Criminal history check a check will need to be completed only if you are the preferred candidate however if you have an existing one you can provide a copy with your application
+Proof of Australian citizenship or permanent residency evidence required to confirm your eligibility to work in Australia (birth certificate, citizenship certificate or passport). - 6.
+National criminal history check an official document issued as a result of a background check to confirm any criminal records that you may have (please note: a check will only be completed if you are the preferred candidate however if you already have a document you can provide a copy with your application)